 Ms. Wentworth brings more than 20 years of experience in both domestic and international Regulatory Affairs that spans early and late development across multiple therapeutic areas.
 Prior to joining Flexion, Ms. Wentworth served as Vice President, Clinical, Regulatory and Quality at Agenus, Inc., where she was responsible for leading all global regulatory and clinical development efforts for nearly 10 years.
 Previously, Ms. Wentworth led the Regulatory and Quality function for Genelabs Technologies, Inc., where she was responsible for advancing their lead program through Phase 3 development and into the registration phase with FDA and EMA.
 Ms. Wentworth also held positions of increasing responsibility within Regulatory Affairs at Genzyme.
 Ms. Wentworth holds a BS in pre-veterinary medicine from the University of New Hampshire.

-Ms. Willwerth has more than 20 years of experience in pharmaceutical development.
-She joined Flexion Therapeutics from Viacell, where she was a member of the company’s Executive Management team and served as Vice President, Product Development, with management responsibility for the company’s interdisciplinary cellular therapy and fertility preservation development programs.
-Ms. Willwerth previously served as Senior Director, Product Development at The Medicines Company, where she focused on cardiovascular therapy clinical and product development.
+Ms. Willwerth has more than 25 years of experience in pharmaceutical development.
+Most recently, Ms. Willwerth served as Flexion’s Senior Vice President of Program Management and Strategy, and in her expanded role she continues to lead the planning and execution of our strategic vision and business priorities and have accountability for Flexion’s portfolio development efforts and Human Resources activities.
+Ms. Willwerth joined Flexion Therapeutics from Viacell, where she was a member of the company’s Executive Management team and served as Vice President, Product Development, with management responsibility for the company’s interdisciplinary cellular therapy and fertility preservation development programs.
+She previously served as Senior Director, Product Development at The Medicines Company, where she focused on cardiovascular therapy clinical and product development.
 Prior to that, she held a number of ascendant clinical operations positions at Astra Pharmaceuticals and Biopure Corporation.
 Ms. Willwerth holds a BS in Biology, with high distinction, from Worcester Polytechnic Institute.